munificent/craftinginterpreters/book/hash-tables.md

 be empty unless users start writing way bigger Lox programs than we've anticipated.

 Even though our variable keys cover the full 64-bit numeric range, we clearly don't need an array that large.
-Instead, we'll allocate an array with enough capacity for the entries we need, but still some reasonable size.
+Instead, we allocate an array with more than enough capacity for the entries we need, but not unreasonably large.
 We map the full 64-bit keys down to that smaller range by taking the value modulo the size of the array.
+Doing that essentially folds the larger numeric range onto itself until it fits the smaller range of array elements.

 For example, say we want to store "bagel".
 We allocate an array with eight elements, plenty enough to store it and more later.
 We treat the key string as a